 We advise learning as much as you can about the process of house sitting as it can be very competitive.

-To help you get started, here is a guide for how to become a house sitter.
+To help you get started, here is a guide on how to become a house sitter.
 We even have a comprehensive house sitting course to show you the ropes.

 Who knows, you could land a house sit at a beachfront villa in Bali or in a small village in Austria overlooking the snowy mountains from your quaint cottage balcony.